 Data Analytics

-The Data Analytics section you can thoroughly investigate one or more tags.
+In the Data Analytics section, you can thoroughly investigate one or more tags.

 Visualizing data using Tags